smaht-dac/smaht-portal/docs/source/getting_started.rst

 These pages are designed to:

 * Show you how to find out what kind of metadata we collect for your particular type of experiment.
-* Introduce the mechanisms by which you can submit your metadata and associated data files to the SMaHT data portal.
+* Introduce the mechanisms by which you can submit your metadata and associated data files to SMaHT data portal.

-The primary way to submit data to the SMaHT data portal is via Excel spreadsheet, as described below.
+The primary way to submit data to SMaHT data portal is via Excel spreadsheet, as described below.

 **Tip**: For more detailed and comprehensive documentation, please see our ReadTheDocs based documentation here: